MonetCarriere/Nginx-Docker-Project/README.md

 <img width="657" alt="Screenshot 2025-01-19 at 2 42 15 PM" src="https://github.com/user-attachments/assets/24b5c6ff-2737-435c-8fde-1fc0c7054332" />

-### - Check to see if nginx is installed and if not install it.
+### - I checked to see if nginx is installed (if it wasn't I'd just install it)

-### - Locate the Nginx Configuration file.
+### - I located the Nginx Configuration file.

 This is done with the command: **nginx -V**

-Then search for: _nginx.conf_ in the terminal.
-It will highlight it.
+In the terminal, if you search for: _nginx.conf_ it will highlight it.

 example: